JDStraughan/jdstraughan.github.io/_source/_posts/2013-01-28-jekyll-is-just-what-the-dr-ordered.md

 Only better.
 Way better.

-Unlink anything 1996, jekyll is _blog aware_.
+Unlike anything 1996, jekyll is _blog aware_.
 It is scriptable through [Liquid](http://liquidmarkup.org/) and extendable via [plugin system](https://github.com/mojombo/jekyll/wiki/Plugins).
 Best of all, plugins are just ruby scripts, so making your own is quite simple.
 To get a jekyll blog up and running, all you need to do is install jekyll, create some posts, a layout, and voila: you have a blog.
 It can get much more complex, but from 10,000 feet, jekyll is infinitely easier than any of the big blogging systems for a personal style blog.

 What jekyll gives you for free is an incredibly fast, infinitely scalable, fun and easy to maintain blog that can be hosted for [free on GitHub](http://pages.github.com/), on [AWS S3](http://aws.typepad.com/aws/2011/02/host-your-static-website-on-amazon-s3.html), or anywhere html is served.